ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Revised semantics of the "token_upload" parameter.

-* Defined the new parameter "token_hash".
+* Defined the new "token_hash" parameter.

 * Revised high-level considerations and next steps in appendices.